NikitaLodha25/my-kart/README.md

-# Flipkart-clone
+# my-kart

-Created a flipkart clone home page using CSS.
+Created a my-kart home page using CSS.